-Registrants may also wish to explain to In order to help their clients that to understand what trailing commissions are included in the and fund management fees that are charged to their investment funds and are, we encourage registrants to explain them in the simplest terms possible.
+In order to help their clients to understand what trailing commissions and fund management fees are, we encourage registrants to explain them in the simplest terms possible.
 We think this should include explaining that trailing commissions are not additional charges paid by the client to the registrant.
 "Trailing commission" is defined for the purposes of NI 31-103 in section 1.1 in broad terms designed to ensure that payments similar to what are generally known as trailing commissions will be subject to similar reporting requirements under this instrument.